Anvay's PPR

 Explanation of List Comprehension:

-The list comprehension is not exactly written in the traditional syntax (like Python’s list comprehensions), but the .forEach()
+The list comprehension is not exactly written in the traditional syntax (like Python’s list comprehensions), but the .forEach() method is used in a similar way to loop through the arrays data.upvotes and data.downvotes.

 - Purpose of

-that represents a vote on a specific post.
+upvotesanddownvotesarrays:upvotesanddownvotesare arrays in thedataobject, each containing vote objects.
+Eachvoteobject has apost_idthat represents a vote on a specific post.

 - What is happening inside the

-method:- For each
+.forEach()method:- For each

-is parsed and pushed into thevoteData.downvotes
+downvotesarray, where thepost_idis parsed and pushed into thevoteData.downvotesarray.

 - For each